-The entire focus of living trusts, joint tenancy, and estate planning in general, is to avoid the pesky court process of probate.
-If a person dies without an estate plan, typically left behind assets and property will get tied up in a long and drawn out court process which can become extremely expensive and last upwards of a year.
+The entire focus of living trusts, joint tenancy, and estate planning in general, is to avoid the trouble of the court process for probate.
+If a person dies without an estate plan, typically assets and property left behind will get tied up in a long and drawn-out court process which can become extremely expensive and last upwards of a year.

-The key is to avoid that situation and pass your assets along to heirs and beneficiaries as quickly and efficiently as possible.
+The key is to avoid the situation of getting tied up with probate and pass your assets along to your heirs and beneficiaries as quickly and efficiently as possible.
 One popular method people use to transfer assets in California is Joint Tenancy with Rights of Survivorship.
-The process is usually cheaper than paying for a full blown estate plan, but Joint Tenancy also has its downside.
+The process is usually cheaper than paying for a comprehensive estate plan, but Joint Tenancy also has its downside.